ITCMD/Icotray/README.md

 To download, head over to the [releases](https://github.com/ITCMD/Icotray/releases) and get the most recent copy of the executable.

+This tool was made for me by [Mnoronen on Fiverr](https://www.fiverr.com/mnoronen), I very much recommend him.

 ## Table of Contents

 - [Icotray](#icotray)